 Dress Forms Can Be a Sewing Room Essential

-I’ve never owned a dress form, but I know lots of sewing enthusiasts who would never dream of sewing without one.
+I’ve never owned a dress form, but I know many sewing enthusiasts who would never dream of sewing without one.
 The Threads seamstress, Norma Bucko, has several in her sewing room, and we have several more tucked here and there in our editorial offices.
 We use them often sometimes simply to display a garment, but also to decide on embellishment or pocket placement, to examine a garment’s fit, to decide whether long sleeves or short sleeves would look best, and a dozen other reasons.

 Readers have submitted a number of tips suggesting ways to adapt a dress form to fit their body perfectly including every curve or to take into account weight fluctuations.
 It seems to me that asking passionate sewers about their favorite dress form is like asking them about their favorite fabric–there is no one answer.
 Sewers know what they like about their dress form, but they also know what they don’t like.
 Here’s a list of articles/tips we’ve done on the subject in case you’re curious.
 If you don’t have access to the issue, please contact our customer service folks, or better yet, purchase our Archive DVD-ROM, and you’ll have access to all of the issues from your computer.

 - “Fit for Everyone” by Kenneth D. King in issue #161.
 This describes how to sew removable covers to make your dress form work for multiple figures.